 close

-Come to the Potter’s Guild end-of-season show Saturday, April 11, from 10 a.m. to 2 p.m, and enjoy the work of local artisans exhibiting in the courtyard of Koucky Studios.
-Saturday’s is the last show of the 2025-2026 season.
-This end-of-the-season show also honors the age-old tradition of Spring Cleaning!
+The Pine Island Potter’s Guild will hold its end-of-season show Saturday, April 11, from 10 a.m. to 2 p.m., in the courtyard of Koucky Studios.
+This season-ending show also honors the age-old tradition of Spring Cleaning!
 Many of the artists and artisans will delve into the corners of their studios to find hidden treasures to offer at this event, along with their newest works.
 This April tradition was passed on to the guild by Chuck and Nancy Koucky, who have honored this age-old ritual since they opened their studio in 2001.
-They pull out previously unseen “seconds” pottery from their ...
+They pull out previously unseen “seconds” pottery from their season of kiln firings.
+Some of the other craftsmen will also feature forgotten works ...

 SWFL News